yusufpy/Pytorch_for_image_classification-Transfer_learning/README.md

 ## Model Architecture

-This project utilizes a pre-trained GoogLeNet model from `torchvision.models`.
+This project utilizes a ppytorch model and a pre-trained GoogLeNet model from `torchvision.models`.
 The final classification layer of the GoogLeNet model is replaced and fine-tuned for the specific number of classes in the bean leaf lesion dataset.

 ## Key Steps